Close Menu

 4. What is the average life span of a Labrador?

-Labradors live for approximately 10-12 years on average, when cared for correctly and fed appropriately.
+Labradors and cross breads such as Labrador Retrievers live for approximately 10-12 years on average, when cared for correctly and fed appropriately.

-5. How much does owning a Labrador cost?
+5. Monthly cost of owning a Labrador UK

 6. Are Labradors easy to train?